maxlath/backup-github-repo/README.md

 # backup-github-issues

-Backup all the issues of a github repo, including the comments, events, and labels
+Backup all the issues of a github repo, including the comments, events, and labels, as JSON and as HTML.

+**Features**
+* generate a JSON file with all the issues
+* generate one HTML file per issue
+* download images locally to allow offline browsing

 ## Install
 ```sh